Dan Quinn (ice hockey): Pittsburgh Penguins, second stint

-Golf
+Golf career

 Quinn embarked on a career in golf after his NHL career, and was one of the top players on the Celebrity Tour.
 In 2000, he caddied for John Daly at the U.S. Open.
 Quinn also caddies part-time for Ernie Els.

 At the end of April 2014, Quinn became caddie for golfer Joost Luiten from the Netherlands, ranked number 43 at the Official World Golf Ranking.

 Quinn has competed at the American Century Celebrity Golf Classic, an annual competition to determine the best golfers among American sports and entertainment celebrities.
 He won the tournament in 1992, 2001, 2002, 2004 and 2012, and has a total of eighteen top-10 finishes.
 The tournament, televised by NBC in July, is played at Edgewood Tahoe Golf Course in Lake Tahoe, Nevada.

 Quinn has also played in four Web.com Tour events, but never made the 36-hole cut.

-Personal
+Personal life

-Quinn currently resides in Florida with his wife and their two daughters and a son.
+Quinn currently resides in Florida with his wife and their two daughters and son.